zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.encryption.rst

    ));

    // of course you can also give the envelope keys at initiation
-   $filter->setEnvelopeKey(array(
-      '/key/from/encoder/first.pem',
-      '/key/from/encoder/second.pem'
-   ));
+   $filter->setEnvelopeKey('/key/from/encoder/envelope_key.pem');

 .. note::

    Note that the ``OpenSSL`` adapter will not work when you do not provide valid keys.

-Optionally it could be necessary to provide the passphrase for decrypting the keys themself by using the ``setPassphrase()`` method.
+Optionally it could be necessary to provide the passphrase for decrypting the keys themself passing the ``passphrase`` option.

 .. code-block:: php
    :linenos: